 Features of the Subaru Remote Start

-Subaru has an app that owners can download onto their phone called the MySubaru App.
+Subaru has a smartphone app that owners can download called the MySubaru App.
 Combining this app with remote start, owners can start their car with just the push of a button right from their cell phone.
 Change the temperature of your vehicle and make it more comfortable for your commute wherever you may roam.

-In addition to starting and warming up your Subaru, you can also lock and unlock your doors at any time with the app and even score an appointment to get your vehicle serviced.
-Just look for a Subaru service near you and schedule a time that’s convenient for you.
+In addition to starting and warming up your Subaru, you can also lock and unlock your doors with the app and even schedule an appointment to get your vehicle serviced.
+Just look for a Subaru service near you and schedule a convenient time for you.

 Pros and Cons of Remote Start from Subaru